Mojang/minecraft-scripting-libraries/README.md

 All packages support testing via `vitest`.
 Tests are authored with the `.test.ts` suffix and tests can be run with `npm run test`.

+Snapshot tests will fail if the number of files generated or the contents of the files change.
+If snapshot changes are expected, you can update them by running: `npm run test:update`

 ## Contributing

 See [Contributing.md](./CONTRIBUTING.md) for details on contributions